Luis Alberto Lopez vs. Michael Conlan: Start time, date, where to stream, and full fight card

 Jump to:

-Luis Alberto Lopez vs. Michael Conlan is this Saturday night, May 27, 2023, on ESPN+.
+It’s time!
+Luis Alberto Lopez vs. Michael Conlan is tonight, May 27, 2023, on ESPN+.
 Luis Alberto ‘El Venado’ Lopez will be taking on Michael Conlan for the second time.
 Staged at the SSE Arena in Belfast, Northern Ireland, UK, the IBF Title will be on the line in a 12-round featherweight contest.

 Conlan, the 31 year old Irish boxing sensation, (18-1, 9 KOs) has another chance to become world champion.
 The 2012 Olympic bronze medalist and 2015 World Amateur Championships gold medalist was not so lucky when he failed to defeat Leigh Wood back in 2022, due to a last round stoppage smothering his world title dreams.